Delhi Police arrests man for 'instigating' Agnipath protesters in Delhi

 A total of 18 protesters were detained at the spot and they were booked under preventive action, police said.

-An FIR under sections 186 (obstructing public servant in discharge of public functions), 353 (assault or criminal force to deter public servant from discharge of his duty) and 332 (voluntarily causing hurt to deter public servant from his duty) was registered Friday against Sharma, the DCP said.
+An FIR under sections 186 (obstructing public servant in discharge of public functions), 353 (assault or criminal force to deter public servant from discharge of his duty) and 332 (voluntarily causing hurt to deter public servant from his duty) was registered Friday against Sharma, the Deputy Commissioner of Police said.

 He has been arrested, the officer said.